mhamadYaseen/mhamadYaseen/README.md

 # Hi 👋, I'm Mhamad Yaseen

-## 💻 Passionate Software Developer from Erbil
+## 💻 Passionate Web Developer from Erbil

 ### 🚀 About Me
 - 🔭 I’m currently working on **Laravel, and Full-Stack Web Development**